 This entry specifies a 13 cm Downlink (S2), a 70cm Uplink and a 13cm/2m Converter.
 When you switch to AO-40 the program will tune the RX to the beacon frequeny ( 2401323.0 kHz) +/- actual Doppler shift.

 Nevertheless you will probably not hear the beacon signal immediately, due to frequency deviations of your hardware (radio and converter L.O.) and temporay frequency changes of the converter L.O.

 To my experience there are significant deviations between the radio brands up to several kHz.
 Also the particular converter mixer crystals (L.O.) may differ.
 Therefore no frequency entries that come with the program will immediately match all rigs.
 These hardware dependent deviations can be compensated by calibrating the frequency entries for your particular equipment (below C., D.).

-Note: The following steps A. – F. have to be done only
+steps A. – F. have to be done only once!

 At future program starts simply proceed like described under G.

 Please proceed as follows :